Kids

 If left untreated, both illnesses cause glucose to build up in the bloodstream, which damages blood vessels, leading to complications such as heart disease, blindness and nerve damage.
 Prior to the discovery of insulin, most type 1 diabetics died within months of developing the illness.
 But today, Wherrett says, “With well-managed diabetes, the prospect of a long and healthy life is excellent."

 Prior to her son’s diagnosis, Cook admits that she knew little about type 1 diabetes.
-The week after the diagnosis, while Theo was stabilized in the hospital, she and her husband were given a crash-course in how to give insulin injections, how to check their son’s blood sugar and how to watch for signs that it was too high or low.
+The week after the diagnosis, while Theo was stabilized in the hospital, she and her husband were given a crash course in how to give insulin injections, how to check their son’s blood sugar and how to watch for signs that it was too high or low.

-The rise in type 1 diabetes While Theo, now three, developed the disease at an unusually young age, his diagnosis is not rare.
-According to Diabetes Canada, an estimated 36,000 Canadians under 20 have the disorder, a figure that Munier Nour, a paediatric endocrinologist at the University of Saskatchewan, says is steadily rising.
 Studies have found that type 1 diabetes has been increasing by one to five percent every year in Canada.
 JDRF, a research funding organization that aims to bring an end to type 1 diabetes, reports that globally, the disease has been doubling in incidence about every 20 years, and that Canada has the sixth-highest incidence in children 14 years and younger.

-There’s currently no agreed upon reason for why this increase is happening, says Nour.
-Because northern countries have the highest rates of the disease, some experts suspect there is a connection with a lack of vitamin D. Another theory, called the hygiene hypothesis, suggests that reduced exposure to germs may be to blame.
 Nour explains that rates of type 1 diabetes are highest in developed nations, where children are exposed to fewer of the microbes that some suspect are needed to develop a healthy immune system.
 “The theory is that living in a sterile environment may lead to more autoimmune conditions such as type 1,” says Nour.
 And there does seem to be a genetic link.
 “About 15 percent of people who have type 1 have a family member who has type 1,” says Wherrett.

 Type 2 diabetes is also on the rise in kids.
 Nour says that, 20 years ago, it was almost unheard of in children, but a 2010 study found that there are 1.54 cases of type 2 diabetes per 100,000 Canadian kids.
 “That increase is largely the result of the obesity epidemic,” says Nour, explaining that being overweight is a key trigger for the illness.

-Getting treatment Type 1 diabetes may not have a cure, but it does have a proven treatment: injections of synthetic insulin that are usually administered three or more times a day.
-Unfortunately, insulin and other necessary supplies such as blood sugar testing strips aren’t cheap.
-According to Diabetes Canada, those items can run someone without private health insurance more than $5,000 a year.
 About 70 percent of Theo’s diabetes-related expenses are covered by Cook’s workplace health insurance.
 She considers herself lucky to have that coverage.
 Some families struggle to pay for diabetic supplies out of pocket.
 While some financial assistance is available, it varies greatly across the country and isn’t comprehensive.
 For example, some provinces might cover the cost of insulin for low-income families, but not the cost of the needles needed to inject it.

 Currently, Theo receives four injections a day—two in the morning, one at dinner and one before bed.
 Until recently, receiving those needles didn’t faze him, but that’s changing.
-“Lately, he’s started to really hate the injections,” says Cook, who believes that as Theo grows up he is becoming more aware of his body and feelings.
+“Lately, he’s started to really hate the injections,” says Cook, who believes that as Theo grows up, he is becoming more aware of his body and feelings.
 “Now he’s like, ‘No mommy.
 Hurts.’”

-Theo’s growing complaints about injections has Cook seriously considering switching to an insulin pump in the next 12 to 18 months.
+Theo’s growing complaints about injections have Cook seriously considering switching to an insulin pump in the next 12 to 18 months.
 Worn under clothing, this small device delivers insulin to the body via a thin tube placed under the skin, usually in the abdomen, eliminating the need for needles.
 While expensive, all provincial and territorial healthcare plans cover insulin pumps, though some regions cap the amount of funding or restrict it to individuals who meet specific criteria.

 “We use insulin pumps for all ages, though often the age of switching to a pump is when a child is more independent in their ability to operate it,” says Wherrett.
 That way, children can tell the pump how much carbohydrates they are consuming so the pump can use that information, along with their blood sugar, to calculate the dose of insulin required.
 To help make the math a little easier, Wherrett says, “Parents will label their child’s lunch with things like, ‘Your sandwich is 30 grams of carbohydrates.’”